awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 **Note**
 The AWS SDKs implement automatic retry logic and exponential backoff\.

 Most exponential backoff algorithms use jitter \(randomized delay\) to prevent successive collisions\.
 Because you aren't trying to avoid such collisions in these cases, you do not need to use this random number\.
 However, if you use concurrent clients, jitter can help your requests succeed faster\.
-For more information, see the blog post for [Exponential Backoff and Jitter](http://www.awsarchitectureblog.com/2015/03/backoff.html)\.
+For more information, see the blog post about [Exponential Backoff and Jitter](http://www.awsarchitectureblog.com/2015/03/backoff.html)\.

 ## Batch Operations and Error Handling<a name="Programming.Errors.BatchOperations"></a>

 The DynamoDB low\-level API supports batch operations for reads and writes\. `BatchGetItem` reads items from one or more tables, and `BatchWriteItem` puts or deletes items in one or more tables\.
 These batch operations are implemented as wrappers around other non\-batch DynamoDB operations\.
 In other words, `BatchGetItem` invokes `GetItem` once for each item in the batch\.
 Similarly,`BatchWriteItem` invokes `DeleteItem` or `PutItem`, as appropriate, for each item in the batch\.

 A batch operation can tolerate the failure of individual requests in the batch\.
 For example, consider a `BatchGetItem` request to read five items\.
 Even if some of the underlying `GetItem` requests fail, this does not cause the entire `BatchGetItem` operation to fail\.
-On the other hand, if *all* of the five reads operations fail, then the entire `BatchGetItem` will fail\.
+However, if all five read operations fail, then the entire `BatchGetItem` fails\.

-The batch operations return information about individual requests that fail, so that you can diagnose the problem and retry the operation\.
+The batch operations return information about individual requests that fail so that you can diagnose the problem and retry the operation\.
 For `BatchGetItem`, the tables and primary keys in question are returned in the `UnprocessedKeys` parameter of the request\.
 For `BatchWriteItem`, similar information is returned in `UnprocessedItems`\.

 The most likely cause of a failed read or a failed write is *throttling*\.
 For `BatchGetItem`, one or more of the tables in the batch request does not have enough provisioned read capacity to support the operation\.
 For `BatchWriteItem`, one or more of the tables does not have enough provisioned write capacity\.